sunshowers/ra-rustc-wrapper-bug/README.md

 # rust-analyzer rustc wrapper bug

-There is a cache invalidation bug caused by a combination of rust-analyzer's rustc wrapper and Cargo.
+There is a cache invalidation bug caused by a combination of rust-analyzer's rustc wrapper and Cargo -- filed as [rust-lang/rust-analyzer#20275](https://github.com/rust-lang/rust-analyzer/issues/20275).

 Tested against rust-analyzer at `9a1ee18e4dccc29c41d5c642860e58641d5ed0de` and Cargo 1.88.